-In 2019 we celebrate 100 years since Walter Gropius founded Bauhaus, the school which, due to its experimental and pioneering nature, would influence most of the future of applied arts, design, architecture and educational methods.
+In 2019 we celebrate 100 years since Walter Gropius founded Bauhaus, the school which, due to its experimental and pioneering nature, would influence most of the future of applied arts, design, architecture, and educational methods.
 Bauhaus was founded on the 1st of April, in Weimar, Germany, and was active only for 14 years.
-The school has had three directors during its existence: Walter Gropius, Hannes Meyer and Mies Van der Rohe, and had its venue in Weimar from 1919 to 1925, in Dessau from 1925 to 1932 and in Berlin from 1932 to 1933.
+The school has had three directors during its existence: Walter Gropius, Hannes Meyer, and Mies Van der Rohe, and had its venue in Weimar from 1919 to 1925, in Dessau from 1925 to 1932 and in Berlin from 1932 to 1933.
 The school was closed in 1933 due to the Nazi pressures, but it somehow continued in another continent as the School of Architecture at the Armour Institute, now, Illinois Institute of Technology, Chicago, United States.
-Important professors of the school include Mies Van der Rohe, Marcel Breuer, Wassily Kandisky, Paul Klee, Laszlo Moholy-Nagy, Adolf Meyer, Walter Gropius and others.
-These are all notorious names in the history of the modernist movement, while the women who studied, taught and represented the school are far less known by the larger public, due to gender bias.
-We are going to pay tribute to 8 of these incredible female artists, whose legacies go far beyond their time.
+Important professors of the school include Mies Van der Rohe, Marcel Breuer, Wassily Kandinsky, Paul Klee, Laszlo Moholy-Nagy, Adolf Meyer, Walter Gropius, and others.
+These are all notorious names in the history of the modernist movement, while the women of Bauhaus who studied, taught, and represented the school is far less known by the larger public, due to gender bias.
+We are going to pay tribute to 8 of these incredible women of Bauhaus, whose legacies go far beyond their time.

 1. Alma Siedhoff-Buscher

 1899 Kreuztal, Germany to 1944 Buchschlag, Germany.